Skip to content

 After being dug out of the ground, diamonds are given careful attention to detail in the cutting and polishing processes to ensure they shine brightly and look their best.
 However, due to their extreme hardness, dealing with diamonds is hardly a walk in the park.

 Diamond cutters are highly trained artisans who utilise precision machinery to shape raw diamonds into polished jewels.
-Same like lab grown diamonds
+Same like lab grown diamonds.

 1. The first stage is the cutter carefully considering the natural diamond's form, size, and inclusions to select the kind of cut that would bring forth its full brilliance.